-The Jubilee Orpington Chicken was introduced by the William Cook's family in 1897.
+The Jubilee Orpington Chicken was introduced by William Cook’s family in 1897.
 It was created to commemorate the Diamond Jubilee of Queen Victoria.
-It was believed that they were a cross between a Spangled Old English Game, Dorkings and Buff Orpingtons, though some believe that the Speckled Sussex could have had a strong influence in it.
+It was believed that they were a cross between a Spangled Old English Game, Dorkings, and Buff Orpingtons, though some believe that the Speckled Sussex could have had a strong influence on it.
 Their feather color pattern is very complex and can take up to 18 months to finish.
 They have a mahogany ground color with black spangles with white tips at the end.
-Their beak, legs and feet are white.
-Earlobes, face, comb and wattles are red and their eyes also.
+Their beak, legs, and feet are white.
+Earlobes, face, comb, and wattles are red and their eyes also.
 These chickens are great for their size and temperament.
 They are a decent brown egg layer and cold hearty.
-A great addition to your flock.\
+A great addition to your flock.

 NOTE: Cackle Hatchery’s® breeding stock will have some striped chicks along with the light brown colored chicks.
 We breed to the darker side to make sure the dark mahogany red feathers stay dark and not washed out to a light orange color as adults.